 When I first posted this budget I said I WOULD be switching.
 Now I have!
 Accountability people!

-Just did some formatting and tightened up some descriptions.
-Added total expense line.
+I just did some formatting and tightened up some descriptions.
+Added the total expense line.
 No changes to the numbers.

 Updates April 9:

-- Updated car insurance to new monthly amount for the remainder of the year.
+Updated car insurance to a new monthly amount for the remainder of the year.